By Seychelles specialist Hannah

 If birdwatching is an interest, I'd recommend a stay on Bird Island.
-This aptly named private island is home to the brown noddy, a species that was close to extinction but is now thriving thanks to the conservation projects put in place by the Bird Island Lodge.
+This aptly named private island is home to the brown noddy, a species that was close to extinction but is now thriving thanks to the conservation projects that were put in place.

 Though the noddies can be seen on other islands, here you'll be able to see hundreds in their colony along with sooty terns, white-tailed tropicbirds and curlew sandpipers, to name but a few.

 Denis Island is also becoming a haven for birders, having re-introduced endemic bird species as part of ongoing national efforts to increase breeding populations.
 Species of note include the Seychelles fody, magpie robin, paradise flycatcher and the Seychelles warbler.